-While detailed insights is limited to page administrators, you can now see some basic insights about any page by visiting the page and clicking on their number of likes.
+While access to detailed insights is limited to page administrators, you can now see some basic insights about any page by visiting the page and clicking on its number of likes.

-This is a great way to do some competitive research.
+This is a great way to do some competitor research.

 - You can target your competitor’s most popular city and age group in Facebook ads to generate new likes for your page.

-- You can scroll through your competitor’s timeline to see what they did to make their page popular on the most popular week.
+- You can scroll through your competitors’ timelines to see what they did to make their pages popular on the most popular week.

-- You can see if your competitor’s latest Facebook marketing strategy is increasing or decreasing their page’s engagement and model your similarly or not.
+- You can see if your competitor’s latest Facebook marketing strategy is increasing or decreasing their page’s engagement and choose to either model yours after theirs or not.

 Your New Facebook Pages To-Do List

-So now that you’ve read through this guide, you might be wondering what you should do first.
-Here’s a simple to-do list of things you need to do to prepare your business page for the new design and functionality.
+So, now that you’ve read through this guide, you might be wondering what you should do first.
+Here’s a simple list of things you need to do to prepare your business page for the new design and functionality.
 Otherwise, your page could end up looking like this.

 - Take Advantage of the Preview Option – You don’t have to convert your page over until March 30th, 2012.
-But you can prepare your page to be converted to the new design by clicking on the preview button to see how it will look and prepare accordingly.
+But you can prepare your page to be converted to the new design by clicking on the preview button to see what it will look like and prepare accordingly.

 - Get a Great Cover Photo – If you have to, hire a photographer to take pictures of your employees, your building, your products, etc. But get a good cover photo.
 Your page will look abandoned without it.